 What’s Wrong With Psychology-as-Art?

 I love psychology!
 I advocate for the effective application of psychology, the vibrancy of the discipline and the spiritual well-being of society.
-That said, it’s not science, it’s dishonest and it needs to shape up.
+That said, it’s not a pure science, it’s a bit dishonest and it needs to shape up.

 Real science is impersonal.
 It’s objective and absolutely not open to any subjective interpretation.
 That’s the point.

 Mathematics doesn’t care about anyone’s opinion.
 Nor does physics.
 Theoretical physics, by the way, isn’t science either, it’s philosophy.
 If a physicist has a fanciful theory and they want to call it real science, they need to prove it, and then their rivals need to verify it and grudgingly accept they’ve been beaten to the discovery.

 I have a sense that if a field, such as psychology, was more truthful about its own nature then it might stand a much better chance at doing some good.
 The self-deception of psychologists believing the fanciful idea that they might be pure scientists just isn’t helping.
 They have to be authentic about their nature.
 They’re partly artists in the same way a detective or a philosopher is and that’s nothing to be ashamed of.

 If anything, being artists would make psychologists more subjective, more personal, and less about treating human beings as problematic objects.
 Science is all about objects, is dehumanising by nature, and probably not the best way to approach living people.
 People need a personal touch.
 A story isn’t scientific, it’s myth, and what is a person other than a living collection of stories?

 Right—people are living stories.
 If I asked you who you are, you would tell me a story.
 I bet you could tell me a lot of stories.
 I like stories.
 I enjoy paying attention to them, and I build up a grand narrative combining all the stories I listen to.
 I ask myself, what do these stories have in common?
 What’s the picture that they’re weaving?